This Is My Testimony...Jennifer Mason

 Those words brought me peace as I sat across from the man I once loved with all my being.
 We had run into each other after several years had passed, and he wanted to “talk.”
 I agreed.
 He and I tried to be friends, but I’m sure you wouldn’t believe me if I told you: he used to physically abuse me.

 Domestic violence isn’t something you plan for.
 You don’t plan for a violent and aggressive member of your home, a home that is built on love.
 Aggression and violence is the antithesis of love, or maybe even it is the misdirection of it.
 You don’t expect this.
-It’s often confused as love because typically after the man/woman abuse you they love you afterwards, apologizing about how they will never do it again.
+It’s often confused as love because typically after the man or woman abuses you, they show you love afterwards, apologizing about how they will never do it again.
 The love tries to cover the pain and clouds your reality of what just happened.
 You start to believe it won’t happen it again because they “love” you.

 I was shocked.
-This couldn’t be coming from the man I love, make love to, travel with, laugh with, share dreams with.
+This couldn’t be coming from the man I love, make love to, travel with, laugh with, and share dreams with.
 No one ever expects to be a victim of domestic violence.
-Matter of fact I was one of those, that won’t happen to me, kind of woman.
+As a matter of fact, I was one of those that-won’t-happen-to-me, kind of woman.
 I just knew I would kick whoever’s behind and keep it moving if they ever tried.
-I was a fighter back then.
-But this was a grown six foot, about one hundred and eight five pounds of bench pressing man.
-He has more strength than I ever had.
+I was a fighter back then, but this was a grown, six foot, about one hundred and eight five pounds of a bench pressing man.
+He had more strength than I ever had.
 Trying to go blow for blow was impossible.
 With each blow, I was the one knocked down.

 I was practically staying with him, and didn’t have want for anything.
 He provided me with literally anything I asked for or even voiced as a need.

 My dating views were different then.
-I wanted the bad boy with a lot of money, full of adventure, and could give me a flat out good time.
-I dated guys that made me feel good, that made me feel emotionally and financially secure.
+I wanted the bad boy with a lot of money, full of adventure, who could give me a flat out good time.
+I dated guys that made me feel good and made me feel emotionally and financially secure.
 If he drove a nice car, had his own place, and had decent head on his shoulders, I was game.
 I didn’t care about how he fed my spirit or mind.
 I was more concerned about my fleshly desires and he cured them.

 We did everything together and had so much fun!
 I was madly in love with this man for more reasons than I could remember.
 We just clicked in that season of my life.

-He cooked for me.
-I remember the first meal he made me, they were enchiladas.
+He even cooked for me.
+I remember the first meal he made me; they were enchiladas.
 We actually kind of made them together, but he wanted to do something special for me.
 He let me watch for the majority of the time while he cooked and I drank.
 Grey Goose and cranberry was our drink of choice.
-When the food was done, we ate on the couch watching TV.
-Nothing fancy, simplicity was our thing.
-My feet across his lap, his plate on my legs and mine on my lap,drinks in hand.
+When the food was done, we ate on the couch, watching TV.
+Nothing fancy as simplicity was our thing.
+My feet across his lap, his plate on my legs and mine on my lap, drinks in hand.
 That was the typical “us.”

 He showered me with gifts.
 We had the kind of love that just felt right.
 He would cater to my every need.
 He would come by a lot of nights and just sit on my balcony and smoke cigs, drink, and talk to me about my life and past pains.